 Although precious, faithfulness is a rare virtue today.
 Perhaps in the church also.
 The Bible has many references to it.
 But Proverbs 28:20, in particular, says that faithfulness is the key to God’s blessings.

 There are two types of blessings in general.
 The first kind is known as the common blessings such as rain, sunlight, etc. One doesn’t have to be a faithful child of God to receive these.
-The second kind is known as the unique blessings which include both spiritual and material riches but available only to God’s children.
+The second kind is known as the unique blessings which include both spiritual and material riches but are available only to God’s children.

-In today’s sermon, we are going to look at six areas of life that people are being most unfaithful and what does the Bible say about it.
+In today’s sermon, we are going to look at six areas of life where people are most unfaithful and what the Bible says about it.
 Be faithful to God in these areas, and you will unlock his blessings.
+[Image Credit: Virginia L.]

 1. Faithfulness to God and His Word

-A. All of us are forced to wait at certain times of life and waiting is a time when our faithfulness is put into test.
+A. All of us are forced to wait at certain times of life and waiting is a time when our faithfulness is put to test.
 If we are faithful we will wait upon the Lord for sustenance, not anything or anyone else, (Psalm 62:5).

 B. We need to be faithful to God’s word also.
 We are to know it by heart so that we will not sin, (Psalms 119:11).

 C. God will certainly bless when we abide in his word.
-Above all we will have his perfect peace, even while living in a world of tranquility, (John 15:7; Isaiah 26:3).
+Above all we will have his perfect peace, even while living in a world of calamities, (John 15:7; Isaiah 26:3).

 2. Faithfulness to the Local Church